-According to EU critics and sceptics, the EU shall become more flexible, more decentralized and more democratic (model Switzerland).
+EU critics and skeptics want the EU to become more flexible, decentralized and more democratic.

 The citizens shall have the last word on all important issues on Europe's future, in particular on their country's adherence to a politically integrated core EU, or to the European common market/economic area (including the free movement of goods, services and capital, but not of people, and without the Euro), or to a large European free trade zone, open to all European countries; - but also on common European policies on immigration and communication, transport, culture, research, education, health, etc.